jamestewartjr/LG-quirky-to-do-list-app/README.md

 # Quirky To Do List App
 A to do list app.

+Please visit SETUP.md for install instructions.

 ## Description
 Complete a to do list app.

 ## Context
-Create a front to do list SPA.
+Create a frontend to do list single page application.

 ### Goals
 - Go through the whole process of creating and deploying a working app in a week.